 Have Fun With It!

 Ask yourself what color do you like best, which colors do your eyes naturally gravitate towards first?
 More important than the color you choose to wear is how you feel in the dress that you pick.
 If you love how you look in red but this simple guide says you should wear cool tones just disregard it!
 If you feel like a million bucks you don’t need me to tell you what you should wear!
 Look for a dress that’s red carpet worthy and does you justice.
-You wear the dress, the dress shouldn’t wear you!
+A great tip for prom dresses: You wear the dress, the dress shouldn’t wear you!